Cinderella The Musical

 Tell Me More

 Tickets to Cinderella in London are available now.
 Get Cinderella tickets today.

 Not much is known about the synopsis of Cinderella, but audiences shouldn’t expect to see a prim and proper princess.
 Instead, the “Cinderella story” is turned on its head, reinventing everything you know about her.
 The musical stars Carrie Hope Fletcher in the titular role, reimagined as a fierce, independent woman who aims to remain true to herself.
 Victoria Hamilton-Barritt plays the Evil Stepmother, having portrayed the character in earlier workshops.

-The Cinderella script is written by Emerald Fennell, whose best-known works include Killing Eve, the hit BBC drama with plenty of twists and turns.
-We’re expecting a similar style from this musical, accompanied by a pop-rock musical score from the legend himself, Andrew Lloyd Webber.
+The Cinderella script is written by the BAFTA-winning Emerald Fennell, whose best-known works include Killing Eve, the hit BBC drama with plenty of twists and turns.
+We’re expecting a similar style from this musical, accompanied by a pop-rock score from the legend himself, Andrew Lloyd Webber.
 There’s also lyrics from David Zippel, whose lyricist credits include City of Angels and The Woman In White.

 What To Watch For

 - Workshop performances were staged at The Other Palace in 2019, starring Tyrone Huntley, Sophie Isaacs and Ruthie Henshall.